 Optimize long tasks

 A task is any discrete piece of work that the browser does.
-Tasks involve work such as rendering, parsing HTML and CSS, running the JavaScript code you write, and other things you may not have direct control over.
-Of all of this, the JavaScript you write and deploy to the web is a major source of tasks.
+This includes rendering, parsing HTML and CSS, running the JavaScript code you write, and other things you might not have direct control over.
+Your pages' JavaScript is a major source of browser tasks.

-A depiction of a task kicked off by a click event handler in the performance profiler in Chrome DevTools.
+A task started by a click event handler in, shown in Chrome DevTools' performance profiler.

-Tasks impact performance in a couple of ways.
+Tasks impact performance in several ways.
 For example, when a browser downloads a JavaScript file during startup, it queues tasks to parse and compile that JavaScript so it can be executed.
-Later on in the page lifecycle, tasks are kicked off when your JavaScript does work such as driving interactions through event handlers, JavaScript-driven animations, and background activity such as analytics collection.
-All of this stuff—with the exception of web workers and similar APIs—happens on the main thread.
+Later in the page lifecycle, other tasks begin when your JavaScript does work such as driving interactions through event handlers, JavaScript-driven animations, and background activity such as analytics collection.
+All of this, with the exception of web workers and similar APIs, happens on the main thread.

 What is the main thread?

-The main thread is where most tasks are run in the browser.
-It's called the main thread for a reason: it's the one thread where nearly all the JavaScript you write does its work.
+The main thread is where most tasks run in the browser, and where almost all JavaScript you write is executed.

-A long task as depicted in Chrome's performance profiler.
+A long task shown in Chrome's performance profiler.
 Long tasks are indicated by a red triangle in the corner of the task, with the blocking portion of the task filled in with a pattern of diagonal red stripes.

 A visualization of a single long task versus that same task broken up into five shorter tasks.